Code-Institute-Submissions/django-ecommerce-1/README.md

 d) **Custom Template Tags:** In order to provide a more visual and user friendly experience for product reviews I wanted to provide star rating.
 To do so I had to write a custom templatetag which takes in the average product rating and uses this to produce HTML output which assigns the 'checked' class to all those stars up to and including the score.
 For example, a product with an average rating of 3 will have 3 stars render with 'checked' css class and 2 stars render with 'unchecked'.

 e) **Product Reviews:** As noted previously, product ratings are displayed throughout the ecommerce application.
 These are driven by product reviews.
-Product reviews can only be left by users who have purchased a product previously.
 If the user has access to do so, a form will be automatically displayed on the product detail view.

 f) **Customised Admin Functionality:** Similarly to the customisation made for the Basket object, the Product Admin has been customised to list all product reviews under the product within the admin website.
 This makes it easy to manage product reviews.